Expansive Lie Group Actions: Introduction

 There are some known efforts in order to study expansive group actions.
-In \cite{Hur} and \cite{RV}, the authors studied expansive actions of finitely generated groups.
-In \cite{BRV} W. Bonomo, J. Rocha and P. Varandas introduced expansive $\R^k$-actions and studied its centralizers.
-In this work we extend previous definition to actions of more general Lie groups and study some of its consequences.
-We will also study some properties of expansive actions of finitely generated groups such as entropy and symmetries.
+In \cite{Hur},\cite{BDS} and \cite{RV}, the authors studied expansive actions of finitely generated groups.
+In \cite{BRV} W. Bonomo, J. Rocha and P. Varandas introduced expansive $\R^k$-actions and studied their centralizers.
+Here we consider expansiveness for actions of more general Lie groups.
+There are substantial distinctions between the flow and the Lie group actions scenarios.
+Maybe the simplest one is that $BW$-expansive flows on manifolds are non-singular and this implies the existence of regular orbit foliations, but for actions of more general groups this is not always the case.
+Indeed, in section 2 we see that even expansive actions do not have fixed points, they may not be locally-free.
+Previous fact implies that the orbits of an expansive action may not generate a regular foliation of the phase space.
+To avoid singular orbit foliations, in this work we only consider locally-free actions.
+We point out that the precise definitions of the concepts appearing in this introduction are postponed until section 2.

+A question we address in this work is what scenarios allow the existence of expansive actions.
+We start recalling that if we are considering flows, then it is proved in \cite{HS} that expansiveness cannot occur in closed surfaces.
+We investigate this result for general groups.
+In the general setting, the surface flows case is translated into the codimension one actions case.
+By a codimension one action, we mean a $G$-action, $\varPhi$, on $M$ satisfying $codim(\varPhi)=\dim(M)-\dim(G)=1$.
+In this scenario, we obtain the following result.

+\begin{mainthm} Let $M$ be a closed Riemannian manifold and let $\varPhi$ be a locally-free $C^2$-action of a nilpotent and connected Lie group $G$ on $M$.
+If $codim(\varPhi)=1$, then $\varPhi$ cannot be expansive. \end{mainthm}

-It is well known that expansiveness is a source of complex dynamical behavior and the entropy theory is a very popular way to measure this complexity.
-For instance, we cite the works \cite{Fa} and \cite{Ka}, were it is proved that any expansive homeomorphism must to have positive topological entropy if the phase is space is rich enough.
+A celebrated way to measure the complexity of a dynamical system is its topological entropy.
+It is well known that for homeomorphism and flows the expansiveness property is a source of complex dynamical behavior.
+For instance, we cite the works \cite{Fa} and \cite{Ka}, where it is proved that any expansive homeomorphism must have positive topological entropy, if the phase is space is rich enough.
 A similar result was proved for non-singular expansive flows in \cite{ACP}.
-Our first main result is a version of this result for the geometric entropy in the finitely generated case.
+Here we address the problem of the positiveness of entropy for expansive group actions, but our treatment considers the geometric entropy introduce by E. Ghys, R. Langevin and P. Walczak in \cite{GLW}, instead of topological entropy.
+This is because the geometric entropy is a version of entropy suitable to deal with actions.
+In order to obtain our results, we chose to start working in a more general setting.
+We begin working with actions of pseudo-groups of local-homeomorphisms on compact metric spaces which are a generalization of continuous group actions on compact metric spaces.
+In addition, we introduce a weaker form of expansiveness for such actions, the so called $CW$-expansiveness (see section 3, for precise definition).
+We remark that expansive pseudo-groups are $CW$-expansive.
+In this general setting, we obtain the following result: